Providing students with the academic expertise and clinical skills essential for success in the genetic counseling profession.

 "Employment of genetic counselors is projected to grow 41 percent from 2012 to 2022, much faster than the average for all occupations.
 Genetic counselors should have better than average job prospects overall." - Bureau of Labor Statistics, Occupational Outlook Handbook 2014-15

-- Our graduates remain in the profession - 84% of graduates are working in the field in some capacity.
+- Remain in the field (84% of grads work in the field in some capacity)

 We are very excited to announce the Richard King Genetic Counseling Fund, which will help genetic counseling students with their research and other scholarly activities.
 You can give online using this link: give.umn.edu/giveto/